meshach5667/chem-nexus/README.md

 ### 🔍 Compound Search
 Search for chemical compounds by name and instantly view their molecular structures, formulas, and properties.

-### 💊 Pharmaceutical Database
-Explore FDA-approved drugs and their chemical properties.
-Each entry includes molecular visualization and links to more detailed information.
+### Chemical Reaction
+Shows common chemical reactions with reactants and products Provides visual molecular structures for both reactants and products Includes detailed descriptions of reactions
+Allows users to search and explore different types of reactions Features an interactive card-based interface with detailed views

 ### 🧬 Molecular Visualization
 View 2D structural representations of molecules with our integrated molecule viewer.